 What We Do

 - Mobilize people and resources to meet the daily living requirements of families who do not qualify for government assistance.

 - Build online communities of support called Care Communities, that provide a network of services and financial assistance for families caring for their child or spouse battling cancer.

 Learn more about Our Services

 Here to Serve is dedicated to Silvio Quintas, Bryan Quintas, Phil Carlson, and Paul Alindog who exhibited unimaginable courage, faith, and dignity in their battles with cancer and are the inspiration for starting Here to Serve.
 Bryan Quintas won his battle with cancer.
 Silvio, Phil, and Paul are home with the Lord.
 Because of these valiant warriors, Here to Serve strives to make a difference in the lives of individuals, families, and their caregivers battling cancer.

 Research the Cure; Treat the Illness; Manage the Journey

 Many middle and working-class families live on the edge just making ends meet and some do not have the advantage of government financial support.
 They often rely on two incomes and pay for private insurance usually with high deductibles and co-pays.
 Their treatment options and hospital choices can be limited because they chose an affordable plan betting a medical crisis will not occur…then it happens!
-Where do they turn?…where does anyone turn who struggles physically, financially, and emotionally?
+Where do they turn?…where does anyone turn who struggles physically, financially, and emotionally after a cancer diagnosis?
 Often to family and friends.
 However, this can be a confusing and overwhelming labor of love for even the closest of family members and friends.

-We keep friends and family apprised of updates not only on the cancer treatment of your loved one but how the family is coping.
+We keep friends and family apprised of updates, not only on the cancer treatment of your loved one, but how the family is coping.
 We identity needs they can help with and spearhead fundraising online and connect them with foundations that can help.
 We empower friends and family to help with proprietary tools we know will make them more effective in their support of you and your family, never overwhelming you or your family and friends.
-All in one place in an effort to make the journey easier so you can focus on your sick child or spouse, and family.
+All this is found in one place to make the journey easier so you can focus on your sick child or spouse, and family.